zhangxuying1004/RSTNet/README.md

 #### References
 [1] Jiang, H., Misra, I., Rohrbach, M., Learned-Miller, E., & Chen, X. (2020).
 In defense of grid features for visual question answering.
-In Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition (pp. 10267-10276).
+In Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition.
 [2] Cornia, M., Stefanini, M., Baraldi, L., & Cucchiara, R. (2020).
 Meshed-memory transformer for image captioning.
-In Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition (pp. 10578-10587).
+In Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition.

 #### Acknowledgements
 Thanks Cornia _et.al_ for their open source code [M2 transformer](https://github.com/aimagelab/meshed-memory-transformer), on which our implements are based.
 Thanks Jiang _et.al_ for the significant discovery in visual representation, which has given us a lot of inspiration.